SysKitTeam/docs-spconsultant/how-to/compare-wizard/compare-sharepoint-farms.md

 ---
-title: Compare SharePoint Farms
-description: >-
-  This section explains how you can use the Compare Wizard to compare different farms or snapshots of an existing farm.
+description: This section explains how you can use the Compare Wizard to compare different farms or snapshots of an existing farm.
-author: Tomislav Sirovec
-date: 30/6/2018
 ---

 # Compare Farms